-The lesson to be extracted from our journey in chapter one through the various proposals of how to quantize gravity is that all of them are afflicted by problems.
-The situation is somewhat remminiscent of Fermi's theory of the weak interactions.
-It was able to explain a variety of low energy phenomena, but it failed to be renormalizable and it also contained unitarity violations at high energy.
-The cure of its problems came with the SM, based on completely different dynamical principles.
-It seems unreasonable to treat Einstein's Theory of Relativity to be a fundamental theory all the way from cosmological scales down to the Planck length.
-There are more than sixty orders of magnitude in between.
-It seems more appropiate (specially in view of the difficulties described) to think of GR as an effective theory, and we should strive to identify the appropiate framework capable of encompassing a quantum theory of space-time which in the long distance limit agrees with Einstein's theory.
-It is clear from previous discussions that such a theory will provide profound insights into many of the riddles of the SM, like the origin of mass, symmetry breaking and the chiral nature of quarks and leptons.
-We have seen in our brief study of anomalies that as soon as the space-time dimension goes beyond four, the constraints imposed by the existence of a rich chiral structure together with reasonable gauge interactions are extremely restricted, and we were led for instance in $d=10$ to the low energy spectrum of the heterotic string \cite{Pricenton-quartet}.
+A basic lesson to be learned from our journey in sec.~\ref{sec:QFTapproach} through the various approaches to quantize gravity is that all of them are afflicted with problems.
+The situation with classical GR is somewhat reminiscent of Fermi's theory of the weak interactions.
+It was able to explain a variety of low energy phenomena, but it failed to be renormalizable and violated unitarity at high energies.
+The cure came with the SM, based on completely different dynamical principles.
+Similarly, it does not make much sense to regard Einstein's gravity as a fundamental theory valid all the way from cosmological scales down to the Planck length, spanning more than sixty orders of magnitude.
+In view of the difficulties encountered it seems natural to think of GR as an effective theory, so carrying out the program of quantizing gravity should start with identifying the appropriate framework capable of producing a quantum theory of space-time which in the long distance limit agrees with Einstein's theory.
+As it should be clear by now, such a theory would provide profound insights into many of the riddles of the SM like the origin of mass, symmetry breaking, and the chiral nature of quarks and leptons.
+In our brief study of anomalies we have seen how when the space-time dimension goes beyond four there exist very restrictive constraints to be satisfied by a chiral theory.
+For instance, in $d=10$ we are essentially left with the low-energy spectrum of the heterotic string~\cite{Pricenton-quartet}.